MicheleCotrufo/pdf2doi/README.md

 ## Description
-Automatically associating a DOI or other identifiers (e.g. arXiv) to a pdf file can be either a very easy or a very difficult (something nearly impossible) task, depending on how much care was placed in crafting the file.
+Automatically associating a DOI or other identifiers (e.g. arXiv) to a pdf file can be either a very easy or a very difficult (sometimes nearly impossible) task, depending on how much care was placed in crafting the file.
+In the simplest case (which typically applies to most recent publications) it is enough to look into the file metadata.
+For older publications, the identifier is often found within the pdf text and it can be extracted with the help of regular expressions.
+In the unluckiest cases, the only method left is to google some details of the publication
+(e.g. the title or parts of the text) and hope that a valid identifier is contained in one of the first results.

-The ```pdf2doi``` library applies sequentially different methods (starting from the simpler one) until a valid identifier is found and validated.
+The ```pdf2doi``` library applies sequentially all these methods (starting from the simpler one) until a valid identifier is found and validated.
 Specifically, for a given .pdf file it will, in order,

 1. Look into the metadata of the .pdf file (extracted via the library [PyPDF2](https://github.com/mstamy2/PyPDF2)) and see if any string matches the pattern of a DOI or an arXiv ID.
-Priority is given to the metadata which contain the words 'doi' in their name.
+Priority is given to the metadata which contain the word 'doi' in their label.

 2. Check if the name of the pdf file contains any sub-string that matches the pattern of a DOI or an arXiv ID.